| Maine was to be my turnaround

 on the southern edge of the Bay of Fundy, Eastport introduced me to extreme

 tides like I've never seen.
+According to Wikipedia, the open

 ocean tidal range is 2 feet, and the average coastal tides vary 3 feet.
 With